 Simple is good right?
 This pasta recipe is one of those special meals that’s easy to pull together on a weeknight for the fam or to impress at a dinner party.
 It’s both rustic and classy, and can simply serve two or a big crowd with gusto!
 Robust sausages and mushrooms envelop in a butter cream sauce and a hearty splash of Marsala marries the flavors together.

-Continue reading “Sausages, Mushrooms and Marsala Cream Sauce”
+Continue reading “Rigatoni with Sausage, Mushroom and Marsala Cream Sauce”

 After ramen, tempura is probably one of the most famous Japanese foods outside of Japan.
 Lightly battered and fried seafood, sweet potatoes, mushrooms, asparagus, green beans, kabocha pumpkin and whatever else you can imagine are dipped in a sauce and enjoyed with an airy crunch.
 In Japan, there are entire restaurants devoted to making only tempura, but you can easily recreate Japanese tempura in your own kitchen with a few simple ingredients.